RomanShyshcenko/ORC/README.md

 ## 1. ORC(optical character recognition)
-### Orc app that translate images with english text to just normal text.
-It's realized with Fastapi + pytesseract all what you need is just to upload the image with text to '/orc' endpoint and it will return to you a text!
+### Orc app that translate images with English text to just normal text.
+It's realized with Fastapi + pytesseract all what you need is just to upload the image with text to '/orc' endpoint, and it will return to you a text!

 ***
 # 2. Set-up and run